akaabdullahmateen/roadmap/css/concepts/index.md

   [, selectors-list]
 ```

-The declarations list is one or more declarations - which are pairs of properties and values - separated by semicolons.
+The declarations list is a semicolon-separated list of declarations - which are pairs of properties and values.
 The last declaration is not required to be terminated by a semicolon, though it is good practice to do it.
 Whitespaces before, between, and after properties and values are ignored.
 Both properties and values are case-insensitive.
-If a value is not valid for its associated property, the entire declaration is invalid.
+If any invalid value is passed to a property, that accepts multiple values, the entire declaration is ignored.

 ```css
 declarations-list ::=